kubenest-cloud/guides/jellystack/README.md

 then `API Keys` (left side menu), click `New API Key`, name it `Jellyseerr` or any other friendly name.
 Copy the key as it will be used in the following step (below).
+Navigate to `Libraries` and add a Movie and Shows library, make sure to add the folder (`/data/tvshows` and /data/movies`).

 ### Jellyseerrr